-12.3.1 A maximum of three (3) shifts paid Bereavement Leave shall be allowed a regular or probationary employee when there is a death in the employee's immediate family as defined by Policy No. 1010, Personnel System, pararaph 2.7.

-12.3.2 If it is necessary for additional Bereavement Leave due to individual circumstances, upon request of the employee, the General Manager may approve a reasonable time charged against the employee's Sick Leave balance, Vacation Leave balance, Compensatory Time Off (CTO) balance or Leave Without Pay for the remainder of the bereavement period.
+- 12.3.1 A maximum of five (5) shifts paid Bereavement Leave shall be allowed a regular or probationary employee when there is a death in the employee's immediate family as defined by Policy No. 1010, Personnel System, paragraph 2.7.
+Three of these five shifts will be paid by the Authority.
+The employee may use any leave balance or leave without pay for the other two shifts. - 12.3.2 If it is necessary for additional Bereavement Leave due to individual circumstances, upon request of the employee, the General Manager may approve use of any leave balance or Leave Without Pay for the remainder of the bereavement period.